 Carter Mountain Orchard opens in early July and is a great place to browse for local crafts, fresh produce, jams and jellies and other gifts.
 There is a Pick Your Own peach and nectarine orchard and you can always Select Your Own peaches, apples and nectarines.
 In the fall, you can find gourds, Indian Corn, mums, and tons of pumpkins.
 The orchards overlook the city of Charlottesville VA and the views are amazing.
 This farm is a must stop!

 The Virginia Discovery Museum is a wonderland for children ages 1 thru 10.
 The museum features galleries of fun, interactive science, history and art exhibitions.
 The museum also has a beautiful, historic Carousel which was donated by Fred W. Scott of Bundoran Farm, North Garden VA.
 It features six painted aluminum horses; the horses are 1910 Mangell's castings from an Illions carving.
 Marcus Illions is famous for being one of the best known carvers of carousel animals.
 According to appraisers, this carousel is the last kiddie carousel of its kind in the country.

 University of Virginia

-The historic campus of the University of Virginia were planned by Thomas Jefferson and feature a beautiful Rotunda and Lawn as well as gorgeous gardens enclosed by serpentine brick walls.
-The campus is also a designated World Heritage Site.
+The historic grounds of the University of Virginia were planned by Thomas Jefferson and feature a beautiful Rotunda and Lawn as well as gorgeous gardens enclosed by serpentine brick walls.
+The grounds at UVA are also a designated World Heritage Site.